BravoNatalie/BravoNatalie/README.md

 ## ⚡️ A Few Quick Facts

-- 🔭 I’m currently working at [Bitshopp].
+- 🔭 I’m currently working at [AdaptiveCode].
 - 🧐 Always learning about blockchain, smart contracts, and web development.
 - 🤔 I’m looking for help with DeFi development.
-- 💬 Ping me about react, node, javascript, and blockchain stuff.
+- 💬 Ping me about blockchain stuff.
 - 📙 Check out my [resume].
 - 🎉 Fun Fact: I like cyberpunk and Lo-fi。